gtkfi/ArcSDM/README.md

 # ArcSDM
 Spatial Data Modeler 5 for ArcGis pro<Br>

+## How to get started? <br>

+If you want to work against your own data, you can download just the toolbox.
+If you want to try, evaluate and experiment with ArcSdm you can download our demodata separately from the main package. <br>

+### Toolbox <br>
+Click "Clone or download" and select suitable download option for you.
+"Download Zip" is the safe and easy choice, just open the zip anywhere you like and add the toolbox to ArcGis (Desktop or Pro). <br>

+### Demodata <br>
+Download the demodata as a zip package from here: https://dl.dropboxusercontent.com/u/10684431/arcsdm/ArcSdm_DemoData.zip  <br>

 <br>
 Status of the toolbox should be updated to wiki https://github.com/gtkfi/ArcSDM/wiki/Toolbox-details <bR>

+##News:
+The demodata and the toolbox will be separated from eachother to make downloading easier.<br>

 ##History:
+14.12.2016 Separation of demodata and toolbox started.<br>
 1.11.2016 Roc-tool included <br>
 1.11.2016 Calculate response and Logistic regression feature complete and ready for testing, not clean<br>
 27.9.2016 Calculate response update <br>